Octopus Sasame, Semi Gyoza, Ageduke: A Look at Beloved Regional Side Dishes | FRIDAY DIGITAL

 A collection of exciting local delicacies

-Last summer, I was surprised to see ‘Takosame’ at the Aizawa Food Department Store in Wakkanai, Hokkaido,” Sugawara says.
-It looks like the king bug from “Nausicaa of the Valley of the Wind,” but it is made by boiling the gills of the octopus, and has a light flavor and no peculiarities.
-I ate it with ginger soy sauce, and enjoyed both the soft, thick part and the hard, crunchy texture on the tongue.
+“Last summer, I was surprised by ‘Tako Sasame’ at the ‘Aizawa Food Department Store’ in Wakkanai, Hokkaido.
+It looked like the Ohmu from Nausicaä of the Valley of the Wind, but it was boiled gill of a common octopus, with a mild taste and no strong odor.
+I ate it with ginger soy sauce and enjoyed both the soft, creamy parts and the firm, crunchy texture.

-The Mystery of “Semi Gyoza
+The Mystery of “Semi Gyoza”

 Scared of Wild Animals While Visiting Supermarkets

-Peanut Miso (Chiba) Fujimasa Foods
+Peanut Miso (Chiba) Fuji Sho Foods

 Soboro Natto (Ibaraki) Daruma Foods

-Rural Arare (Mie) Mikuniya
+Inaka Arare (Mie) Mikuniya

-Utsubo deep-fried and simmered (Wakayama) Masuetsu Shoten
+Utsubo Age-ni (Wakayama) Matsuetsu Shoten

-Salted yellowtail (Gifu, Nagano), Surugaya Uoichi
+Shio Buri (Gifu, Nagano) Surugaya Uoichi

-In the old days, yellowtail caught in Himi, Toyama Prefecture, were gutted, salted, and preserved as a preserved food.
-The salted yellowtail was delivered to Takayama over a three-day journey on a man’s back.
-By the time it arrived in Takayama, it was salted to perfection and became the “New Year’s fish,” an essential part of the New Year’s celebration.
-Even today, it is sold at supermarkets in Takayama from December to the beginning of the new year, but if you miss the season, you will have to wait until next December.
+In the past, buri caught in Himi, Toyama Prefecture, were gutted, salted, and preserved.
+This salted buri was carried on people’s backs and delivered to Takayama over three days.
+By the time it arrived, it had reached the perfect saltiness and became an essential dish for the New Year, known as “year-end fish.”
+It is still sold in Takayama’s supermarkets from December to the New Year, but if you miss the season, you’ll have to wait until next December.

 Ageduke” (Gifu) was highly praised by Matsuko.
 After it was introduced on the program, sales increased 300-fold.